jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Sheaves valued in abelian categories.md

 ---

-In fact, again, we can show that images, and thus, exactness is also determined stalk-locally.
+In fact, it follows again exactly from these arguments that images, and thus, exactness is also determined stalk-locally.

 ##### _proposition:_ exactness is stalk local